Why thinking something is unacceptable triggers anxiety

-Summary: Whenever you label something as unacceptable you are knowingly or unknowingly declaring that there will be emotional consequences if you’re ever imperfect.
-Instead of labeling something as unacceptable which is a strategy to help you do everything you can to avoid doing or being what you want to avoid, you can focus your efforts on being how you want to be and recognize that there are no reported perfect human beings; if you fall short of your desired way of being, it’s ok.
-That doesn’t mean you like falling short but that you will strive to be the person you want to be while recognizing the imperfection of human nature.
+Summary: Whenever you label something as unacceptable, you are knowingly or unknowingly declaring that there will be emotional consequences if you’re ever imperfect or experience what you’ve labeled as unacceptable.
+Instead of labeling something as unacceptable which is a strategy to help you do everything you can to avoid, experiencing, doing or being what you want to avoid, you can focus your efforts on being how you want to be or how to strategically avoid the undesired situation.
+There are no reported perfect human beings, so if you fall short of your desired way of being, it’s ok.
+That doesn’t mean you like falling short.
+You can, if you wish, strive to be the person you want to be and avoid whatever you want to avoid or be cautious about.

 If you self-reflect we think you’ll find that most things you find unacceptable are things you get anxious about.
 Anxiety is our body’s alarm system which is why your body triggers anxiety when something you think unacceptable is about to or may happen.
 The idea that you should find certain things as unacceptable is a strategy you created or adopted in the past to avoid doing or experiencing certain things.
 For more on why and how our body creates anxiety triggers from how we think, see this.